Waleedsheha/Syvursoft/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of ABGenius seriously, especially given its use in clinical settings.
+We take the security of ABGen 1.0 seriously, especially given its use in clinical settings.

 To report a security vulnerability: